 5. Surgery will successfully open a blocked fallopian tube

 The success of surgery to open a blocked fallopian tube depends on a variety of factors.
-The location and/or severity of the blockage, in addition to what has led to, or is contributing to the blockage all need to be taken into consideration.
+The location and/or severity of the blockage, in addition to what has led to, or is contributing to, the blockage all need to be taken into consideration.

 The fallopian tubes are very delicate and small, only about the size of a spaghetti noodle.
 The possibility of scar tissue formation as a result of surgery to reopen the fallopian tube(s) is quite high.
 Most doctors encourage couples to try naturally for a baby as soon as the cycle after this procedure, to increase the likelihood of natural conception.
-This is because the sooner after the procedure, the less time the body has had to create new scar tissue, making the procedure more likely to be effective in helping couples achieve natural pregnancy.
+This is because the sooner this is done after the procedure, the less time the body has had to create new scar tissue, making the procedure more likely to be effective in helping couples achieve natural pregnancy.
 Statistics show that 20 to 30 women out of 100 will go on to get pregnant after tubal surgery.

 We find that the time just after surgery (about 2 weeks post-procedure) is a good time to begin Natural Therapies for Blocked Fallopian Tubes to help support the body in recovery and maintaining fallopian tube health.

 There is a non-surgical option to open blocked fallopian tubes as well.
 A physical therapy called the Wurn Technique performed by physical therapists at Clear Passage Clinics has had a 61% success rate in unblocking completely blocked fallopian tubes.